MonkeyBuisness/cellementary-extension/docs/contributing.md

 ## Adding a new notebook support

-> Before you get started, read the [official VS Code Notebooks titorial](https://code.visualstudio.com/api/extension-guides/notebook).
+> Before you get started, read the [official VS Code Notebooks API titorial](https://code.visualstudio.com/api/extension-guides/notebook).

 ### Adding a new serializer